EzequielTartaglia/CIT326/W3/W03 Scenario - Database Security.md

     ```sql
     -- For the Bowling database
     USE [BowlingLeagueExample];
-    -- Create Four New Schemas
+    -- Create Two New Schemas
     CREATE SCHEMA [Marketing];
     CREATE SCHEMA [Technology];,